ThakshilaDamsak/KraftBin/README.md

  </p>

 ### v3.5.1
-- Added some animations.
+- Added some shadows and animations.
-- Added ability to reduce extra animations.
+- Added ability to reduce extra motion.
 - Converted some selections to checkboxes.

 ### v3.1.1